Dendroctonus valens

-Dendroctonus valens, the red turpentine beetle, is a species of bark beetle native to the forests of North America, Mexico, Guatemala and Honduras.
-It has been introduced to China where it has become invasive.
-In its native range it causes little damage, but in China it is a destructive pest and has killed more than six million pine trees.
+Dendroctonus valens, also known as the red turpentine beetle, is a species of bark beetle characterized by a dark-reddish brown hue.
+It is native to forests across North and Central America.
+In its adult form, these beetles range from six to ten millimeters in length.
+A notable characteristic about them is their use of acoustic signals and chemical cues when engaging in what is a very complex mating process.

+While harmless in its native range, D. valens is a very destructive pest in China, where it was introduced and subsequently spread through wood shipments.
+It has killed more than six million pine trees across the country and biological control programs are currently being used to combat its deleterious effects on Chinese ecology.

 Description

 The eggs are cylindrical with rounded ends, white, opaque and shiny, and about 1 mm long.
 The larva is a white, legless grub, with a brown head and brown tip to the abdomen.
 As it grows, lateral rows of pale brown tubercles become apparent.
 The fully grown larva is 10 to 12 mm long.
 The pupa is white; it is exarate, the antennae and legs being free and not enclosed in a cocoon.
 The adult beetle is 6 to 10 mm long and about twice as long as it is wide.
-When it first emerges from the pupa it is tan, but it soon turns dark reddish-brown.
+When it first emerges from the pupa, it is tan, but it soon turns dark reddish-brown.